 Under Florida law, there is a presumption that if a married couple has a child, that child is the child of both parents.
 Further, if a child is born out of wedlock, there is no presumption of fatherhood.
-Even if a "father" signs the birth certificate, he is not legally the father until a Final Judgment of Paternity has been entered.
+Even if a "father" signs the birth certificate, he is not necessarily legally the father until a Final Judgment of Paternity has been entered.

 "Establishing paternity is an important step towards protecting your rights.
 I will use my experience to help you protect those rights."